patrick-barber/Windows-Service-App/README.md

-# Windows-Service-App
-Created a demo windows service within Visual Studio in order to better understand how they work.
+Conatains files for a window service.
+Creation of this service is to be able to understand how it works.